Nyaandan/nyaandan-py-collection/README.md

 ### escape-room
 A simple text-based escape room game where the player must interact with objects in a room to find the correct code to escape.

+### machine
+A image recognition project using MNIST training data.
+A first step into machine learning.